CTSRD-CHERI/cheribuild/README.md

 pacman -Syu autoconf automake libtool pkgconf clang bison cmake ninja samba flex texinfo time glib2 pixman libarchive bzip2 attr libcap-ng inetutils mercurial expat gmp
 ```

-These package used approx 350MiB, though you probably have most already installed.

 # Contributing

 If you would like to make a change to cheribuild, please submit it as a GitHub pull request to